Structure Matters: Evaluating Multi-Agents Orchestration in Generative Therapeutic Chatbots: Introduction

-To address these gaps, we conducted a between-subjects randomized controlled trial (RCT) examining how LLM-based architectural design influences perceived therapeutic quality in a SAT-informed chatbot.
+To address these gaps, we conducted a between-subjects randomized controlled trial (RCT) examining how LLM-based architectural design influences users’ perceived conversational and interaction quality in a SAT-informed chatbot.
 Using GPT-4o \cite{openai2024gpt4technicalreport} as the base model across all conditions, we compared three architectures.
-The \textit{Intervention} employed a multi-agent finite state machine aligned with SAT stages, incorporating explicit state transitions, a SAT knowledge base, and shared long-term memory among the agents.
-The \textit{Active Control} used a single agent with equivalent prompts and SAT access.
+The \textit{Intervention} employed a multi-agent finite state machine inspired by SAT stages, incorporating explicit state transitions, a SAT knowledge base, and shared long-term memory among the agents.
+The \textit{Active Control} used a single agent with equivalent prompts and SAT knowledge base.
 The \textit{Placebo Control} used GPT-4o without SAT knowledge or structure, resembling a generic conversational companion.
 System architecture and prompts were authored in English, while deployment targeted a Farsi-speaking user population.

 We deployed the system for eight days with $N=66$ participants (Intervention: 22, Control: 23, Placebo: 21), who completed demographic measures, interacted with their assigned chatbot, and completed post-study surveys.
-The intervention was perceived as significantly more natural and human-like than both control conditions (F=7.017, p=0.0018, $\eta^2$=0.187), with mostly higher but non-significant scores on other therapeutic metrics, such as trust, memory coherence, user satisfaction, fewer off-topic responses, and ease of use.
-Chat logs showed the intervention produced more but shorter messages (459 messages, $\sim$230 characters) than the active control (336 messages, $\sim$409 characters) and placebo control (206 messages, $\sim$635 characters), indicating a more interactive dialogue style.
-Findings demonstrate that architectural choices, beyond prompt design alone, meaningfully shape user experience in LLM-based therapeutic chatbots.
+The intervention was perceived as significantly more natural and human-like than both control conditions, with mostly higher but non-significant scores on other self-reported user experience measures, such as trust, memory coherence, user satisfaction, fewer off-topic responses, and ease of use.
+Chat logs showed the intervention produced more but shorter messages (459 messages, $\sim$230 characters) than the active control (336 messages, $\sim$409 characters) and placebo control (206 messages, $\sim$635 characters), indicating differences in turn-taking patterns and conversational pacing.
+Overall, this work contributes an empirical comparison of architectural design patterns for LLM-based conversational user interfaces (CUIs), showing how system-level structure shapes conversational interaction and user experience.
+The evaluation is based on interaction-level metrics from a non-clinical population and does not address clinical outcomes or therapeutic efficacy.
+These findings suggest implications for how architectural design and memory mechanisms can affect conversational systems for sensitive domains such as mental health.